NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 AVAILABLE TASKS:

-  check                 Check whatever you need clean                 Clears the cache and deletes all artifacts compile               Compiles the entire project, building all artifacts console               Opens a hardhat console
+  check                 Runs a user-defined check clean                 Clears the cache and deletes all artifacts compile               Compiles the entire project, building all artifacts console               Opens a hardhat console